 County Acreage Maps

 To view pulse crop acreage at the county level categorized by crop type, click on the year's data you would like to review.
 The Montana Department of Agriculture created these maps using USDA Farm Service Agency reported acres data, and has access to this data for the past seven years.
 To see previous years data, please contact Treston Vermandel of the Montana Department of Agriculture.

 We also compiled a nutritional analysis of yellow peas, as well as a finished feed analysis of yellow peas.
 The numbers speak for themselves!
-If you are interested in the nutritional content of other pulse crops,
+If you are interested in the nutritional content of other pulse crops, contact Treston Vermandel.

 Interested in accessing funds to determine if pulse products can increase your farm's bottom line?
 The Montana Pulse Advisory Committee manages a research and development program for pulse products in Montana.